barrosgusta/chatbot-ai/README.md

 ## Getting Started

-First, you have to get your own OpenAI API key [`here`](https://platform.openai.com/account/api-keys) then you can run the development server:
+First, you have to get your own OpenAI API key [`here`](https://platform.openai.com/account/api-keys) and create a .env file at the root containing the API key (OPENAI_API_KEY="your-api-key") then you can run the development server:

 ```bash
 npm run dev